alex-rafael-13/Scenic-Stays-project/frontend/README.md

   ```sh
 npm start
 ```
-  -Once both are running, you should be redirected to a localhost site, if not you can manually go there by typing `http://localhost:3000/`
+  Once both are running, you should be redirected to a localhost site, if not you can manually go there by typing `http://localhost:3000/`

 ## Available Scripts